EpsilonSolutions/netscaler-command-reference/docs/cr/cr-vserver/cr-vserver.md

 <b>name</b>
 Name for the cache redirection virtual server.
 Must begin with an ASCII alphanumeric or underscore (_) character, and must contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at sign (@), equal sign (=), and hyphen (-) characters.
 Can be changed after the cache redirection virtual server is created.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, ?my server? or ?my server?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my server" or 'my server').

 <b>td</b>
 Integer value that uniquely identifies the traffic domain in which you want to configure the entity.
 If you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of 0.